The Iranian Left and Tudeh Communist Party

 The facts tell nothing to him, even if you shower him with information, with authentic proof, with documents and pictures.,movies web sites. …he will refuse to believe it

-Note also that Pourpirar, as a victim of the mental conditioning as described by Bezmenov, challenges Iran’s:
+Note also that the late Pourpirar, as a victim of the mental conditioning as described by Bezmenov, challenged Iran’s:

 “…nation tradition, culture interest